 Ghosts of Our Culinary Past – Legacy of Our People

-Several years ago, the UK based Trini food blogger Can Cook Must Cook posted on “Those Disappearing Pleasures”, the snacks of her childhood which no longer appear on Trini shop shelves.
+Who is Sylvia Hunt?
+If you came of age in the late 80’s onwards you probably haven’t heard her name.
+Similarly, several years ago, the then-UK based Trini food blogger Can Cook Must Cook posted on “Those Disappearing Pleasures”, the snacks of her childhood which no longer appear on Trini shop shelves.
 Out of the names she called I could only recognize ‘rock cake’.
 Bellyful?
 Shaddock Candy?
 Kaser Balls?
 Wha dat?

 This made me more than a little sad.
 Apparently many of these items fell out of favour as Trinidad grew into the heady rush of prosperity that was the oil boom of the 1970s and early 80s.
 Our tastes turned outward and American advertising influences and shopping sprees took their toll on the local cornershop.

 It was at this time that a local lady by the name of Sylvia Hunt hosted an immensely popular and long-running cooking television show and published several cookbooks.
 For lack of a better analogy Sylvia Hunt was the Julia Child of Trinidad.
 I only have vague memories of watching her cooking show “At Home with Sylvia Hunt” and wanting to contact her P.O.Box for recipes, except I had no clue what a P.O. box was so I used to dial (remember those?) the P.O. box numbers onto the phone instead LOL!
+Even as a young child I was attracted to her warm, charismatic persona and soothing voice.
+She had a way of making every dish seem undaunting, approachable, and effortless.
 Unfortunately no reruns of her shows appear, nor do any substantial photos or citations exist online.
 A shameful gap in our indigenous media and culinary heritage.

-Although there are still plenty traces of our culinary snack heritage, like aloo pies, tamarind balls, chip-chip and more, it also seems that there were many casualties.
-And as thebookmann blogged in his entry “Green pay Paw Balls and Paradise Plum”, even those things we currently take for granted are continuing to die in the face of commercial apathy.
+Although to the untrained eye local snacks may still appear plentiful aloo pies, tamarind balls, chip-chip to name a few, it also seems that there have been many casualties of industrialization and foreign influence.
+As thebookmann blogged in his entry “Green Paw Paw Balls and Paradise Plum”, even those things we currently take for granted are continuing to die in the face of commercial apathy.
 As American-styled fast food continues to establish itself as a permanent food group and women (and men) are less able to spend as much time in the kitchen learning and passing on the tastes of their own childhood, the gap between our past and future grows ever wider.

-as well as my response to a concerned reader).
-I think it’s not meaningless that Hunt named one of her books “Proud Legacy Of Our People”, she championed our culinary traditions for much of her life and it is a true loss that several generations have now grown up without any ability to access her works or knowledge of her life.
+I think it’s quite significant that Hunt named one of her books “Proud Legacy Of Our People”, she championed our culinary traditions for much of her life and it is a true loss that several generations have now grown up without any ability to access her works or knowledge of her life.
+Flipping through the pages I am struck by titles such as Topi Tambu Pie’, ‘Breadfruit Spaghetti’, ‘Granadilla Ice Cream’, ‘Calypso Marmalade’ (made from cucumbers) and ‘Covity Pocham’.

 HUNT, Sylvia – Menus for Festivals.
 (Port-of-Spain: Bank of Commerce Trust) 1989.
 Food.
 Nutrition.
 Festivals.
 Trinidad.
 A cookbook